Beaver Hills (Alberta)

 A map of the Waskahegan Trail system.
 The green areas on the right are, from north to south, Elk Island National Park, Cooking Lake-Blackfoot Provincial Recreation Area, Ministik Lake Game Bird Sanctuary, and Miquelon Lake Provincial Park.

 The Beaver Hills (ᐊᒥᐢᑿᒋᐩ), also known as the Beaver Hills Moraine and the Cooking Lake Moraine, are a rolling upland region in Central Alberta, just to the east of Edmonton, the provincial capital.
 It consists of 1572 km2 of "knob and kettle" terrain, containing many glacial moraines and depressions filled with small lakes.
-The landform lies partly within five different municipalities: Strathcona County, Leduc County, Beaver County, Alberta, Lamont County and Camrose County.
+The landform lies partly within five different municipalities: Strathcona County, Leduc County, Beaver County, Lamont County and Camrose County.
 The area is relatively undeveloped compared to the surrounding region, and is protected in part by Elk Island National Park, the Cooking Lake–Blackfoot Provincial Recreation Area, the Ministik Lake Game Bird Sanctuary, Miquelon Lake Provincial Park and a number of smaller provincial natural areas.
-Since 2016 Beaver Hills has been a UNESCO-designated biosphere reserve.
+Since 2016 Beaver Hills has been a UNESCO biosphere reserve.